 Research on post-traumatic stress following adoption from care: Anthony R, and others.
 Patterns of adversity and post-traumatic stress among children adopted from care.
 Child Abuse Negl.
 2020;7:104795

-The study was funded by Welsh Government.
+Funding: The study was funded by Welsh Government.
 Amy L. Paine was funded by The Waterloo Foundation and is currently funded by the Economic and Social Research Council.